Police Department Brenham Texas

 Merkley acknowledged that it was he who was making inappropriate comments of a sexual nature to a woman.

-All text messages and emails were destroyed, Merkley said to cover his ass.
+Merkley said that he had destroyed all text messages and emails to cover his ass.
 Destroying government records is a crime.

 Ex-officer Merkley is now a coordinator of safety and security officer at the Brenham school district.